linphone-40685558/group3-coursework/usecases/usecase8.md

 ## Trigger

-A request for a provided continent population report is made.
+A request for a countries' information with continent-specific (Eg. Asia) data is made.

 ## Main Success Scenario

-- Researcher requests a report on the population of cities in the provided continent (Eg. Asia).
+- User provides a continent and requests a cities information report organized by population.

-- The system retrieves population data for all cities.
+- The system retrieves cities' data within the provided continent.

 - The system sorts cities by population in descending order.

-- A report is generated and made available for analysis.
+- The city report is generated for the selected continent.

 ## Extensions